-The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of detegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Audit and Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - · delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Audit and Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - · delegation of authority and segregation of duties; - · identification and management of risks.

 The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
 However, the trustees have appointed McCabe Ford Williams as the external auditor to perform additional checks.
+The Board of Trustees has decided to buy in internal audit services from Baxter & Co with effect from 1 September 2020.